from inside kitty

 # Window 2: echo "hello from window 3"

-# Step 5: Maximize one window
+# Step 5: Maximize the kitty OS window

-# Ctrl+Shift+z
+# Ctrl+Shift+F10

-# Ctrl+Shift+z
+# Ctrl+Shift+F10

 # Step 7: Resize windows